 |Office:||201G St. Patrick's Building|

-Paul Théberge is a Canada Research Professor in Music and Interdisciplinary Studies and is cross appointed to the Institute for Comparative Studies in Literature, Art and Culture and to the School for Studies in Art and Culture (Music).
+Paul Théberge is a Professor and former Canada Research Chair in Music and Interdisciplinary Studies and is cross appointed to the Institute for Comparative Studies in Literature, Art and Culture and to the School for Studies in Art and Culture (Music).
 He teaches courses on the technologies of culture (in the Ph.D. program in Cultural Mediations), on sound in film and television (Film Studies program), and on sound studies (Music program).

 Prof. Théberge’s research interests include issues relating to music, technology and culture, music and the Internet, and the uses of sound in visual media.
 His publications have appeared in numerous anthologies and in journals such as Cultural Studies, Social Studies of Science, and the Canadian Journal of Communication; he has also produced, for Sony Classical International, a 2-disc set of experimental recordings by Glenn Gould.